WikiMovimentoBrasil/capx-backend/README.md

 5. Create a pull request on GitHub

 ## License
-This project is licensed under the [MIT License](https://opensource.org/license/mit) - see the LICENSE file for details.
+This project is licensed under the GNU AGPLv3 - see the LICENSE file for details.